+To build a sustainable business with positive impacts on society, we need a strong team with a diverse set of skills and experience.
 We strive to attract, develop and retain a highly qualified workforce in the industry as we recognize our future success is a direct result of their efforts.
-As such, we provide a competitive compensation and comprehensive benefits program, as well as a positive work environment designed to drive a culture of safety and innovation.
+Our focus is on providing a culture of innovation and appreciation for our team, as well as an attractive compensation and comprehensive benefits program.
 We are also committed to continuously providing an inclusive, safe and secure work environment where all of our employees can be respected, valued, and successful in pursuing their goals, all while contributing to the Company's success.
 We will continue to promote honesty and integrity in all interactions with our employees and actively support the communities in which we operate with both our time and resources.
 We recognize and appreciate the ongoing efforts of our employees in their personal commitments from both a time and financial perspective in enhancing the quality of life in our local communities.
+Collectively, our values establish the foundation on which our culture has been built and upon which we will sustain our success into the future.

-As of December 31, 2023, we had 108 full-time employees as well as a diverse group of independent contractors who assist our full-time staff in a range of areas including geology, engineering, land, accounting, and field operations, as needed.
+As of December 31, 2024, we had 115 full-time employees as well as a diverse group of independent contractors who assist our full-time staff in a range of areas including geology, engineering, land, accounting, and field operations, as needed.
 None are represented by labor unions or covered by any collective bargaining agreements.